barrycarter/bcapps/README-projects.txt

 ====================================================================

-Title: Find trignometric properties of triangle algebratically
+Title: Find trigonometric properties of triangle algebraically

 Description: Given a triangle (possibly in the complex plane), compute the medians (lengths, formulas, intersections, etc), angle bisectors,